jarun/googler/README.md

       --json                output in JSON format; implies --noprompt --enable-browser-output
-                            do not suppress browser output (stdout and stderr) --np, --noprompt      perform search and exit, do not prompt for further interactions
-      -d, --debug           enable debugging
+                            do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -d, --debug           enable debugging
       -U, --upgrade, --update
                             perform in-place self-upgrade